chromaui/chromatic-docs/test.md

 Chromatic detects UI changes but it's still up to you to verify if changes are intentional.
 For intentional changes, you need to update the baseline so future tests will be compared to the _latest baseline_ for the story.
 If a change is unintentional it needs to be fixed.

-- ✅**Accept change**: This updates the story baseline.
+- ✅&nbsp;**Accept change**: This updates the story baseline.
 When a snapshot is accepted it won’t need to be re-accepted until it changes, even through git branches or merges.

-- ❌**Deny change**: This marks the change as "denied" indicating a regression and immediately fails the build.
+- ❌&nbsp;**Deny change**: This marks the change as "denied" indicating a regression and immediately fails the build.
 You can deny multiple changes per build.

 ![Snapshot that's unreviewed](img/snapshot-unreviewed.png)